mqttz/mqttz/readme.md

 Eclipse Mosquitto
 =================

-Mosquitto is an open source implementation of a server for version 3.1 and 3.1.1 of the MQTT protocol.
+Mosquitto is an open source implementation of a server for version 5.0, 3.1.1, and 3.1 of the MQTT protocol.
 It also includes a C and C++ client library, and the `mosquitto_pub` and `mosquitto_sub` utilities for publishing and subscribing.